Back

 Motivation

-What we've found is that developers often expect their i18n library to return dictionary subtrees, not just strings.
+What we've discovered is that developers often expect their i18n library to return dictionary subtrees, not just strings.
 This makes it essential for gt-next to support this feature when developers are transitioning from other i18n libraries.

 Usage